escidoc/escidoc-core-admin/doc/readme.txt

 Migration of 1.0beta3 -> 1.0beta4

 Fedora data objects are stored in Fedora, Cache System and the index for search.
-Each of this storage has to be migrated for an software update.
+Each of these storages has to be migrated for an software update.
 The migration of the eSciDoc infrastructure from eSciDoc 1.0beta3 to 1.0beta4 is subdivided into following ordered tasks: